1jour1vin

 About the estate:

 An agricultural engineer and oenologist, Marc Penavayre breathed new life into the family estate, which he took over in 1991, restructuring and expanding it.
 His son Thibaut joined him in 2019.
-The vineyard now covers 26 hectares and completed its conversion to organic farming in 2012.
+The vineyard now covers 26 hectares and completed its transition to organic farming in 2012

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France